|Term||Year||Application Deadline||Start Date||End Date||Dates Abroad||Location(s)||Budget|

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

-The $350 UW Study Abroad Fees are non-refundable once a contract has been submitted.
+The $450 UW Study Abroad Administrative Fees are non-refundable once a contract has been submitted.
 Students withdrawing from a program are responsible for paying a percentage of the program fee depending on the date of withdrawal.
 More details about the withdrawal policy are included in your payment contract.
-No part of the program fee is refundable once the program has begun.
+No part of the program fee is refundable once the program has begun (please refer to Emergency Withdrawal information below, if applicable).
 The date of withdrawal is considered the business day a withdrawal form is received by the Office of Global Affairs.
 Notice of withdrawal from the program must be made in writing by completing the following steps:

 Financial Aid and Scholarships